YORKTOWN CENTER

 In April 2013, work commenced on an 18 million dollar remodeling.
 During this project, the existing Plaza Food Court was upgraded, with expanded seating, wi-fi stations and a Family Lounge.
 The culinary complex was renamed The Eatery.
 The Grand Court was refurbished, with new seating, lighting and fountains.
 Moreover, the main mall entrance was rebuilt and new signage installed throughout the complex.
 The refurbishment was completed in June 2014.

 Carson Pirie Scott shuttered their YORKTOWN store on August 31, 2018.
-By the early 2020s, planning was underway to demolish the abandoned Carson's and replace it with a 200 million mixed-use complex.
-The first phase of construction would create a 29,600 square foot, open plaza, flanked by 36,400 square feet of retail and restaurants.
+By the early 2020s, planning was underway to demolish the abandoned store and replace it with a 200 million mixed-use complex.
+Demolition of the Carson's structure commenced on November 13, 2024.

 Sources: